ipfabric/docs/docs/releases/known_issues/cisco/Adding_AAA_user_to_Cisco_ACS.md

 -   a single device group named **RoutersHQ** for the routers.
 -   a single router that will be placed in the **RoutersHQ** device group.
 -   two Identity groups – **Admin** and **HelpDesk**
--   two users – an administrator that will be placed in the the **Admin group**, and a user that will be placed in the **HelpDesk group**.
+-   two users – an administrator that will be placed in the **Admin group**, and a user that will be placed in the **HelpDesk group**.
 -   two authorization policies – the **AdminRole** group with the full privilege level 15 access, and the **HelpDeskRole** with the privilege